Vyral/jeff-riber/_posts/2025-07-10-florida-home-insurance-is-changing-here-s-what-s-new-in-2025.md

 {% include excerpt.html %}

-Homeowners' insurance in Florida has undergone significant changes in recent years.
+Homeowners’ insurance in Florida has undergone significant changes in recent years.
 To understand what’s happening now and what to expect in 2025, I sat down with Danny Sands, an experienced insurance professional and agency owner in both Duval and St. Johns counties.
-We discussed market conditions, recent legislation, savings opportunities, and how to approach insurance decisions, whether you're buying a new home or reviewing an existing policy.
+We discussed market conditions, recent legislation, savings opportunities, and how to approach insurance decisions, whether you’re buying a new home or reviewing an existing policy.

 **Watch the full video or use the timestamps below to jump to specific tips and ideas that interest you the most:**

 00:00 - Introducing Danny Sands

-01:00 - What's changing in the homeowners insurance market?
+01:00 - What’s changing in the homeowners insurance market?

 02:25 - Recently signed bill